Time is limited, once it has gone, never can be recovered, use it wisely.

-Technology has finally reached a point where we can automate our almost every daily operations.
+Technology has finally reached a point where we can automate almost every daily operation.
 By automating a few of your tasks, you save several hours per week.
 So, you can then use that precious time for deep and extra work or taking breaks.
 Putting some of your daily tasks on autopilot is the key to work smarter.

 Take technological help to automate your daily repetitive tasks and use the newfound time to perform deep work or rest

-Here is a list of couple of tasks and tools, that you can automate in under 10 minutes:
+Here is a list of a couple of tasks and tools, that you can automate in under 10 minutes:

 - Create scanned responses in Gmail canned for emails you keep writing over and over again.

 - Set reminders on Google Calendar so you will never forget anything anytime.